nikodunk/blog/drafts/startup-updates-3.md

 Experiments/Hypothesis run:
 * Big enough problem so can get 10 practices to pay $99/month by Feb 1st, by showing video/demo.
-* Big enough problem to reach 100M /year sales
+* Big enough problem to reach 100M ARR with US physicians alone (230'000 physician practices in the US)

 Objective / Key Results for next 2 weeks:
-* Integration with first EHR.
+* Integration with first EHR, if the client gives green-light.
+Hipaa compliance of user data.
 * First paying customer pilot.

 Execution Strategy/OKRs for more details: